Persola/perhaps-foliage/RESEARCH_NOTES.md

       * https://www.antlr3.org/pipermail/antlr-interest/2004-November/010165.html
     * example alternative
       * http://treedl.sourceforge.net/treedl/treedl_en.html#node.name
+  * it should be a regular tree grammar
+    * every context-free sequence grammar can be expressed as a regular tree grammar
+      * so regular tree grammars are correct for handling my target class of languages, which are context-free languages when expressed as text
+      * but also we could just use context free textual grammars
+      * but the entire point of this project is to express documents as tree structures, so my little heart just can't bear representing them using what feels like a non-native form
+      * most programmer know nothing to little about sequence grammars anyway, so for the target audience of language implementers I'm not sure it matters too much
+    * they should be in normal form
+      * so each production rule either:
+        * N → t
+        * (or) N → t[N₁...Nₙ] (Nₙ may = N)
+      * but I should allow Nₙ → Nₙ in the future
+        * Cleophas calls these U₊
+        * grammars will likely be too verbose without
+        * allows language implementers to specify syntactic subtypes, which we may want to use directly in the editor?
+      * also consider allowing terminals as leaf children of RHS
+        * but multiple levels of children in one production rule should be disallowed
+        * Cleophas's Z₊ allows both of those
+      * add ORs/unions later
+    * but how to deal with an arbitrary number of children?
+      * e.g. a function can have an arbitrary number of arguments
+      * this is impossible under the formal descriptions of tree grammars I've seen
+        * ranked alphabets assign a finite number of ranks to each symbol (~ syntype)
+        * and likewise there are a finite number of production rules
+      * not immediate problem because Saliva functions are binary
 * graph visualization
   * my visualization is "space nested" (as opposed to e.g. node-and-wire)
   * surveys: